Reset Windows Password

 Sometimes you get a computer without the user password or the administrator password.
 For example, when you get a colleague's former computer.
 Without a proper username and password, you cannot log in.
 Instead of reinstalling Windows, you can just add a new user or reset the administrator password.

-The idea is to be able to run a command prompt as administrator.
-In fact, you can do better and run it as System.
-The easiest way is to run Windows in recovery mode (before Windows actually run), so you get a command prompt and you can change everything in the system.
+The idea is to be able to run a command prompt as an administrator.
+You can do better and run it as System.
+The easiest way is to run Windows in recovery mode (before Windows runs), so you get a command prompt and you can change everything in the system.
 In this case, you'll replace the accessibility tool (

-utilman.exe) by a command prompt.
+utilman.exe) with a command prompt.
 Why?
-Because you can run this tool from the log in screen by pressing 5 times the key shift, and the user that runs the tool is
+Because you can run this tool from the login screen by pressing 5 times the key shift, and the user that runs the tool is

 System.
 Another way is to replace replace

 EaseOfAccessDialog.exe.
 This one is more convenient as you can just press the accessibility button 😃

 First, you need to restart the computer in recovery mode.
 One way is to start on the Windows10 setup (usb key or dvd-rom).
 Another way is to stop the machine during the boot (maybe twice).
 At the next boot, Windows will automatically start the recovery mode.

 Click "Command Prompt"

 Utilman.exeand replace it with